-Seaforth Oval to Bluff Lookout Walking Track in Garigal NP
+Seaforth Oval to Bluff Lookout Walk in Garigal NP

-The 5.5 km return walk from Seaforth Oval to Bluff Lookout is a challenging bush trail in Garigal National Park with fantastic views of Bantry Bay.
+The 5.5 km return walk from Seaforth Oval to Bluff Lookout is an exciting bush trail in Garigal National Park with fantastic views of Bantry Bay.

-It’s an exciting hike with a few climbs and sections with a rough surface to conquer, but the views from the lookout make it a worthwhile adventure.
+It’s a challenging hike with a few climbs to conquer, but the views from the lookout make it a worthwhile adventure.

-Check out our guide to the best bushwalks in Sydney for more exciting walking tracks like this one.
+Check out our guide to the best bushwalks in Sydney for more fantastic walking tracks like this one.

 Seaforth Oval to Bluff Lookout